aajtodd/smithy/rust/docs/planning/tasks.md

 6. Implement serialization/deserialization
 7. Add more trait implementations
 8. Add tests and documentation
+9. Replace existing occurrences of "manually constructed" `documentation` and `required` traits with the new actual definitions

 This approach allows us to build and test incrementally, ensuring each component works before moving on to the next.